 Ultrasonic Degassing and Defoaming of Liquids

-Degassing and defoaming of liquids is an interesting application of ultrasonic devices.
-In this case the ultrasound removes small suspended gas-bubbles from the liquid and reduces the level of dissolved gas below the natural equilibrium level.
+Degassing and defoaming of liquids using ultrasonic is a very effective process.
+Ultrasonication removes small suspended gas-bubbles from the liquid and reduces the level of dissolved gas below the natural equilibrium level.

-The degassing and defoaming of liquids is required for many purposes, such as:
+The degassing and defoaming of liquids is required for many purposes, such as the following processes:

 - sample preparation before particle size measurement to avoid measurement errors